Worsie04/papercutBackend/README.md

 ## API Documentation

-API endpoints documentation will be available at `/api/docs` when running the server.
+API endpoints documentation will be available at `/api/docs` when running the server. # papercutBackend